TheMarex/ba-thesis/text/5_stabilizer.md

 # Stabilizing a trajectory

-\todo{More introduction: Most stabilizers are propritary and very robot specific.}

 While executing a trajectory there are several sources of errors that will make it neccessary to correct the trajectory.
 We can devide them in about three main classes: